Optimal Regulation of Prosumers and Consumers in Smart Energy Communities: Related work

 \section{Related work}

 This section briefly presents the recent works on smart energy communities.
-Savelli and Morstyn proposed the idea of smart energy neighborhoods wherein the community members utilize the local existing energy infrastructures and coordinate and cooperate to achieve a social good for the community \cite{Savelli2021}.
-Chen et al. proposed a peer-to-peer energy sharing platform for the dynamic network that reduces the power losses to the network \cite{Chen2021_1}.
-Furthermore, peer-to-peer energy sharing and trading were also studied in \cite{Mahmud2021}.
-Werner and co-authors studied the pricing flexibility in energy markets in \cite{Lucien2021}.
-Peer-to-peer energy transaction fairness mechanisms are proposed for uncertainties in \cite{Eusung2020} that maximize the social welfare of the smart energy communities.
+Chen et al. proposed a peer-to-peer energy sharing platform for the dynamic networks that reduce the power losses over the network \cite{Chen2021_1}.
+Pena-Bello et al. \cite{Bello2022} study the dependence of prosumer preferences and the performance of the peer-to-peer solar energy communities.
+Mahmud et al. studied peer-to-peer energy sharing and trading in \cite{Mahmud2021}.
+Furthermore, Werner and co-authors studied the pricing flexibility in energy markets in \cite{Lucien2021}.
+Peer-to-peer energy trading fairness mechanisms are proposed in \cite{Eusung2020} that maximize the social welfare of the smart energy communities.
+Furthermore, Moret and Pinson in \cite{Fabio2019} propose an energy community, named as {\em energy collective}, wherein prosumers optimize their individual utilities based on ADMM; the authors also provide analysis on the community fairness.
+In ADMM-based solutions, the community members share their states or Lagrange multipliers with at least one neighboring member.
+However, in our solutions, a member does not exchange information with other members in the community but with the central server---if the member is participating at a time step or not.
+The central server keeps track of the aggregate number of active prosumers and consumers in the community.
 In another direction, a reinforcement learning-based mechanism is proposed for peer-to-peer energy trading in smart energy communities \cite{Zhou2019}.
-Bhattacharjee and Nandi developed a voting-based mechanism for supply and demand balancing in energy communities \cite{Bhattacharjee2021} with heterogeneous renewable energy sources---solar, wind, and biomass.
-For blockchain based peer to peer energy trading systems, readers can refer to \cite{Wang2019}, \cite{Bajpai2021}, \cite{Tarek2022}, \cite{Matthew2022} and for energy trading with distributed ledgers to \cite{Zia2020}.
-Finally, readers may refer to \cite{Ceglia2020}, \cite{Tushar2021}, \cite{Esmaeil2021}, \cite{Debora2021}, and \cite{Thornbush2021} for a detailed survey on smart energy communities.
+Bhattacharjee and Nandi developed a voting-based mechanism for supply and demand balancing in energy communities with three heterogeneous renewable energy sources---solar, wind, and biomass \cite{Bhattacharjee2021}.
+Recently, blockchain and distributed ledgers based peer-to-peer energy trading systems are studied in \cite{Wang2019}, \cite{Bajpai2021}, \cite{Tarek2022}, \cite{Matthew2022}, \cite{Zia2020}, to name a few.
+Finally, readers may refer to the survey article on smart energy communities \cite{Ceglia2020}, \cite{Tushar2021}, \cite{Esmaeil2021}, \cite{Debora2021}, \cite{Thornbush2021} and the papers cited therein.